PriyanshuDey23/Chat-with-Documents/README.md

 ![](output.png)

 ## Overview
-This Streamlit application allows users to interact with multiple document types (PDF, DOCX, TXT) using AI-powered conversational capabilities.
+This Streamlit application allows users to interact with multiple document types (PDF, DOCX) using AI-powered conversational capabilities.
 The app extracts text from uploaded documents, processes them into vector embeddings, and enables users to ask questions, receiving context-aware responses.

 ## Features
-- **Upload and Process Multiple Documents**: Supports PDF, DOCX, and TXT files.
+- **Upload and Process Multiple Documents**: Supports PDF, DOCX files.
 - **Persistent Storage**: Uploaded documents are stored locally for processing.
 - **AI-Powered Q&A**: Uses Google Gemini API and FAISS vector store for intelligent document search and response generation.
 - **Interactive Chat Interface**: Users can ask questions and receive AI-generated responses based on document content.